-You should hold on to your rights and demand that the authorities respect them.
+You should hold on to your rights and demand that the authorities complaint concerns several units, a police chief, or, e.g., an official respect them.
 Sometimes, however, the exercise of fundamental rights may be prevented, or people's rights may be violated.
 It is therefore important to know how to seek justice afterwards.